faxu/onnxruntime/docs/how-to/tune-performance.md

 * Type chrome://tracing in the address bar
 * Load the generated JSON file

-### Using and configuring shared arena based allocator to reduce memory consumption between multiple sessions
-See `Share allocator(s) between sessions` section in [C API documentation](../reference/api/c-api).

 ## Using different Execution Providers

 To learn more about different Execution Providers, see [docs/exeuction_providers](../reference/execution-providers).

-### Python API
+### Build the EP

+**Python**

 Official Python packages on Pypi only support the default CPU (MLAS) and default GPU (CUDA) execution providers.
-For other execution providers, you need to build from source.
-Please refer to the [build instructions](../how-to/build.md).
+For other execution providers, you need to [build from source](../how-to/build.md).
 The recommended instructions build the wheel with debug info in parallel.

 For example:

 `DNNL:		 ./build.sh --config RelWithDebInfo --use_dnnl --build_wheel --parallel`

-` CUDA:	     ./build.sh --config RelWithDebInfo --use_cuda  --build_wheel --parallel`
+`CUDA:	     ./build.sh --config RelWithDebInfo --use_cuda  --build_wheel --parallel`

-### C and C# API
+**C and C#**

-Official release (nuget package) supports default (MLAS) for CPU, and CUDA for GPU.
+Official releases on Nuget support default (MLAS) for CPU, and CUDA for GPU.
 For other execution providers, you need to build from source.
 Append `--build_csharp` to the instructions to build both C# and C packages.

 For example: